Kjarten/XAudiole/README.md

 - b.
 XHTML is based on HTML5 but HTML 4.01 on SGML
 - c.
 XHTML is based on XML but HTML 4.01 on SGML
 - d.
 None fundamental difference
 ---

+**[Haust 2013] Which difference, if any, is there between HTML 4.01, XHTML and HTML5?**

+- a.
+HTML 4.01 and HTML5 are based on SGML but XHTML on XML
+- b.
+XHTML and HTML5 have much stricter rules about the structure of HTML but HTML 4.01
+- c.
+No difference
+- d.
+HTML 4.01 is based on SGML, XHTML on XML but HTML5 on neither
+---

 **[Sumar 2014] HTML5 is the natural progression of the web, but what does the concept encompass**